Come and See: Home media

-Box office

-Come and See grossed $71,909 in the United States and Canada, and $20.9 million in other territories, for a worldwide total of nearly $21 million, plus over $1.2 million with home video sales.

-Critical response

-Contemporary reviews
+Reception

+Initial reception

 Initial reception was positive.
 Walter Goodman wrote for The New York Times that "The history is harrowing and the presentation is graphic ...
 Powerful material, powerfully rendered ...", and dismissed the ending as "a dose of instant inspirationalism," but conceded to Klimov's "unquestionable talent."
 Rita Kempley, of The Washington Post, wrote that "directing with an angry eloquence, [Klimov] taps into that hallucinatory nether world of blood and mud and escalating madness that Francis Ford Coppola found in Apocalypse Now.
 And though he draws a surprisingly vivid performance from his inexperienced teen lead, Klimov's prowess is his visual poetry, muscular and animistic, like compatriot Andrei Konchalovsky's in his epic Siberiade."
 Mark Le Fanu wrote in Sight & Sound that Come and See is a "powerful war film ...
 The director has elicited an excellent performance from his central actor Kravchenko".

-According to Klimov, the film was so shocking for audiences, however, that ambulances were sometimes called in to take away particularly impressionable viewers, both in the Soviet Union and abroad.
-During one of the after-the-film discussions, an elderly German man stood up and said: "I was a soldier of the Wehrmacht; moreover, an officer of the Wehrmacht.
-I traveled through all of Poland and Belarus, finally reaching Ukraine.
-I will testify: everything that is told in this film is the truth.
-And the most frightening and shameful thing for me is that this film will be seen by my children and grandchildren".
+According to Klimov, the film was so shocking for audiences that ambulances were sometimes called in to take away particularly impressionable viewers, both in the Soviet Union and abroad.

-Retrospective assessments